On the Complexity of SPEs in Parity Games: Algorithms

-\begin{proof} By Lemma \ref{lm_fixed_point_np_easy}, there exists a non-deterministic algorithm that decides in polynomial time, given a parity game $G$ and a requirement $\lambda$, whether $\lambda$ is a fixed point of the negotiation function.
-This decision algorithm can be turned into a function algorithm, if it guesses the requirement $\lambda$ at the same time as it guesses the other data --- it yields a non-deterministic polynomial algorithm that finds one fixed point of the negotiation function.

-Then, deciding whether $\lambda$ is lesser than or equal to any fixed point still needs to be done.
-This is a $\coNP$-easy problem, since a negative instance can be recognized by guessing a lesser requirement $\lambda'$, and proving that it is a fixed point of the negotiation function. \end{proof}
+\begin{proof} First, deciding whether $\lambda$ is a fixed point of the negotiation function is an $\NP$-easy problem by Lemma~\ref{lm_fixed_point_np_easy}.
+Deciding whether it is the least one is $\coNP$-easy, because a negative instance can be recognized as follows.
+We guess a requirement $\lambda' < \lambda$, and the certificates of the algorithm given by Lemma~\ref{lm_fixed_point_np_easy}; then, we check that $\lambda'$ is a fixed point of $\nego$. \end{proof}

 Finally, SPE-verification requires polynomial space.

 \begin{lm} The SPE-verification problem is $\PSpace$-easy. \end{lm}